 On this page:

 An Electronic Travel Authority (ETA) is an electronically stored authority equivalent to a visa linked to a passport number.
-The holder must use the same passport to travel to Australia.

 - for tourism or business visitor purposes;